-When the user's session disconnects from the DTU, the user loses access rights to the mass storage device.
-All pending I/O to the device is aborted.
+When the user's session disconnects from the DTU, the user loses access rights to the mass storage device, and all pending I/O to the device is aborted.
 This can cause the data on the device to be corrupted.
-Please advise users to use the utdiskadm command as follows to unmount all file systems safely before hotdesking or unplugging the disk from the DTU:
+Users should use utdiskadm -r to unmount all filesystems safely before hotdesking or unplugging the disk from the DTU.
+They should also close all references to files and directories in the mount point to ensure that the device in question is not busy.